Atlas Ocean Voyages accused of scamming passengers on $26K Antarctica cruise

 A promising itinerary, then an abrupt change

 Jess and Justin, along with many other guests onboard, booked the 16-day cruise as a bucket list adventure.
-The original sailing was meant to take them from South America to the Falkland Islands, South Georgia, and finally, Antarctica.
+The original sailing was to take them from South America to the Falkland Islands, South Georgia, and finally, Antarctica.

 While itinerary changes are common in expedition cruising, what made this more suspicious was that another Atlas ship, which left on the same day, successfully followed its original plan and made its landings in Antarctica as scheduled.
 This was the first sign of many issues throughout the doomed voyage.